jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 In the following task you will sign identify your lab’s public IP address to ensure that you can regain access to your lab environment at a later date.

-1. Sign in to MS720-CLIENT01 as “Lab User” with the password provided to you.
+1. Sign in to MS720-CLIENT01 as “Admin” with the password provided to you.
 You can find the password in the “Resource” section on the right side of the lab window.

 1. Open Microsoft Edge and then browse to **http://www.bing.com**.